 The PAN Forum is a biennial*, three-day conference held in Washington, D.C., bringing together Parkinson’s advocates from across the nation.
 Attendees gather to learn the latest in public policy and research in Parkinson’s disease.
 Working together, Forum attendees increase awareness of Parkinson’s and learn to advocate for better treatments and a cure.

-The PAN Forum features panel discussions about policy issues and research impacting the Parkinson’s community; keynote addresses from leading researchers, scientists, clinicians, and/or Members of Congress; training for volunteers advocates to advance their advocacy work on Capitol Hill and at home in their states and localities; and opportunities to learn and share with other Parkinson’s advocates from around the country.
+The PAN Forum features panel discussions about policy issues and research impacting the Parkinson’s community; keynote addresses from leading researchers, scientists, clinicians, and/or Members of Congress; training for volunteer advocates to advance their advocacy work on Capitol Hill and at home in their states and localities; and opportunities to learn and share with other Parkinson’s advocates from around the country.
 Join us!